sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - *MAJOR*.*MINOR*.*PATCH*
   - Only bug fixes when *PATCH* changes, API does not change
   - Additions to API marked as increase of *MINOR*
-  - Removal and non-backward compatible changes needs an increase in *MAJOR*
+  - Removal and non-backward compatible changes need an increase in *MAJOR*

 . . .